expo/react-native-image-picker-android/README.md

 [`UIImagePicker` native module for iOS](https://github.com/marcshilling/react-native-image-picker).
 Thanks marcshilling and everyone else that contributed for that one!

+# How can I try it?

+This project can be run out of the box to try out the image picker.
+Get *react-native-cli* if you don't have it already with `npm install -g react-native-cli`.
+Run `react-native run-android` from the root directory of this project with a device attached or an Android simulator running.
+Make sure you don't have other react packagers fighting for ports.

-# How do I use it?
+# How can I use it in my own projects?

-Follow these steps to integrate with your project.
+Follow these steps to integrate with your own project.
 Each step links to a commit detailing what to do.
 The commits have comments explaining the purpose of each change.

 1. Add `ActivityResultListener.java`, `ImagePickerModule.java` and
    `ImagePickerPackage.java` to the Java code for your react-native application.